randix/KioskContacts/README.md

 This file (*sender.txt*) may contain a field, which can be used:

-- sendermail - this is the email address to be used in the From: field of the mail.
+- sendermail - this is the mail address to be used in the From: field of the mail.
 The mail address must be in the list of possible sender addresses on the device.

 #### subject